Dr. Darlene Reid

-The Rehabilitation Aimed at Muscle Performance (RAMP) Laboratory, directed by Dr. Darlene Reid, is located in the Rehabilitation Sciences Building and is affiliated with the Toronto Rehabilitation Institute and the University of Toronto, the top ranked research university in Canada.
+The Rehabilitation Aimed at Muscle Performance (RAMP) Laboratory, directed by Dr. Darlene Reid, is located in the Rehabilitation Sciences Building and is affiliated with the Kite Research Institute and the University of Toronto, the top ranked research university in Canada.

 The RAMP Lab is situated in the Function and Mobility Research Facility at 500 University Avenue, University of Toronto, within walking distance to the Toronto General, Mount Sinai and St. Michaels Hospitals, all of which are research intensive institutions that are part of the Toronto Academic Health Science Network.
 Dr. Reid’s lab is an integrated physiology lab with a focus on muscle, ventilatory and cardiovascular outcomes.

 Given its close proximity to several academic hospitals, the RAMP Lab is ideally located to have ready access to a variety of clinical research venues.
 The team provides opportunity to perform studies that span the spectrum from mechanistic physiologic investigations and human movement to knowledge translation and implementation studies.